owasp-modsecurity/ModSecurity-nginx/README.md

 The old version uses ModSecurity standalone, which is a wrapper for Apache internals to link ModSecurity to nginx.
 This current version is closer to nginx, consuming the new libmodsecurity which is no longer dependent on Apache.
-As a result, This current version has less dependencies, fewer bugs, and is faster.
-In addition, Some new functionality is also provided - such as the possibility of use of global rules configuration with per directory/location customizations (e.g. SecRuleRemoveById).
+As a result, this current version has less dependencies, fewer bugs, and is faster.
+In addition, some new functionality is also provided - such as the possibility of use of global rules configuration with per directory/location customizations (e.g. SecRuleRemoveById).

 # Compilation